ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Computational Complexity and Practical Overhead

-\paragraph{Gradient-based merging (WUDI-merging).} In contrast, WUDI-merging optimizes the merged weights by iterative gradient descent.
+\paragraph{Gradient-based merging (WUDI-merging).} WUDI-merging optimizes the merged weights by iterative gradient descent.
 Let $K$ denote the number of optimization steps.
-Each step requires evaluating the loss and its gradient by aggregating information across all $T$ task vectors.
-The dominant computation in each forward-backward pass involves element-wise operations on tensors of size $(T \times d_{\mathrm{out}} \times d_{\mathrm{in}})$, costing $O(T d_{\mathrm{out}} d_{\mathrm{in}}) = O(T n^2)$ per layer.
-The total complexity is thus multiplicative in $K$, $L$, and $T$:
+Each step requires evaluating the loss and its gradient over all $T$ task vectors.
+The dominant computation in each forward-backward pass consists of element-wise operations on tensors of size

-In practice, $K$ must be sufficiently large for convergence (e.g., hundreds of steps), making this approach computationally intensive compared to closed-form alternatives, especially for large models where $n$ is substantial.